Lummelunda Cave: Geology and geography

 The Lummelunda Cave is situated in Lummelunda, about 13 km north of Visby.
 Its opening is behind the Lummelunda Manor at the old mill Överstekvarn ("Topmost Mill).

-The cave is a karst cave, formed by surface water trickling down through cracks in the limestones of the Lower Visby Formation.
+The cave is a karst cave, formed by surface water trickling down through cracks in the limestone of the Lower Visby Formation.
 When the surface water meets the groundwater, it starts to dissolve the limestone and widen the cracks into passages and halls.

 It is one of the longest caves in Sweden; the explored part of it is almost 4.5 km long.

 33 sinkholes have been found in the main canal leading the water from Martebo mire to the cave.
 In the area west of the cliff there are five springs.
 After the draining of the mire the flow of water in the canal have decreased significantly, from 5.5 m3 in 1948, to 1.4 m3 in 1977.
 This has caused some of the sinkholes to disappear.
 During dry summers there is an impending danger that the cave is completely drained.

 The cave is roughly divided into two parts: one dry, also called the fossil system, and a wet, active part.
 A large number of fossils and stalactite formations can be found in the dry part.
 The cave has a relatively stable climate with a humidity of 95–100%.
 According to a source from 1989, the temperature is on average 7 C and points out that fluctuations in temperature have been noticed as a result of the many visitors.
 A source from 2011, states that the temperature is 8–12 C.